learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 $ # -c only gives count of matching lines
 $ grep -c 'in' programming_quotes.txt
 8
-$ # use -o to get each match on separate line
+$ # use -o to get each match on a separate line
 $ grep -o 'in' programming_quotes.txt | wc -l
 13
 ```

+## Summary

 In my initial years of cli usage as a VLSI engineer, I knew may be about five of the options listed in this chapter.
 Didn't even know about the `color` option.
 I've seen comments about not knowing `-c` option.
 These are some of the reasons why I'd advice to go through list of all the options if you are using a command frequently.
 Bonus points for maintaining a list of example usage for future reference, passing on to your colleagues, etc.

 ## Exercises

 Create `exercises` directory and within it, create another directory for this chapter, say `freq_options` or `chapter_2`.
-Input is a file downloaded from internet - https://www.gutenberg.org/files/345/345.txt saved as `dracula.txt`.
+Input is a file downloaded from internet — https://www.gutenberg.org/files/345/345.txt saved as `dracula.txt`.
 To solve the exercises, modify the partial command shown just before the expected output.

 **a)** Display all lines containing `ablaze`